gpsuscodewith/katas/README.md

 **Definition**: A Kata is a set of pre-defined, unambiguous, repeatable steps that can be executed to gain proficiency at a specific task.

+**The Kata at its core, is to be repeated by a Practitioner until they no longer need the Kata to perform that task to achieve proficiency.**

 ## Overview of a Kata
 A Kata is an exercise made up of: